Incredible India Photo Tour Workshop

 There is no scheduled photography for today, as people will have differently scheduled departure flights.
 If you have a later flight out consider it free time, and if you need any assistance we will be there for you.
 You’ll be driven to the airport according to your departure time and given a fond farewell… Off to relative peace and tranquility you go, but you will miss this incredible, incredible country!

-* Please note the above itinerary is a close sample only and is subject to change in the daily shooting schedule.
-A fully detailed itinerary and 30-page information kit concerning traveling for photography in India and the Kumbh Mela will be sent to all registered participants approximately 100 days prior to tour start date.
-In the meantime we are more than happy to answer your questions.
+* Please note the above India photo tour itinerary is subject to changes in the order of locations visited, but we always start and finish in Delhi.
+A fully detailed final schedule and 30-page information kit concerning traveling for photography in India will be sent to all registered participants approximately 100 days prior to tour start date.

 ** Image review is available on an ongoing basis by request.
 For those interested, David will offer Photoshop/Lightroom instruction sessions as time allows.

 Photographer fees and top English speaking guide